+Business and Economics

+Drama

+German

+Health and Social care

+Computing

+French

+Accounting A level

-Accounting A Level Accounting is the language of business and money makes the world go around!
+Accounting is the language of business and money makes the world go around!

 Even the best business ideas get nowhere without sound financial management.
 A Level Accounting equips you with the knowledge and skills to be able to prepare, analyse and evaluate financial data so that you can make judgements, decisions and recommendations about how businesses can manage their financial affairs.

 If you're focused on a career in accounting, banking or business, this course is a great choice.
 But even if you plan on becoming a professional musician or technical wizard, it's good to know about accounting so that you can control your own finances.
 With accounting skills you could end up working in just about any area you choose.

 Students who take A Level Accounting often also take A Level Business or A Level Economics, and A Level Mathematics.
 If you enjoy working with figures, are logical and methodical and take pride in the layout of your work, then you're one step closer to success in A Level Accounting!
-TOPICS STUDIED - Financial accounting and the recording of past events - Management accounting as a means of planning and decision making ASSESSMENT STRUCTURE: Two examinations
+TOPICS STUDIED - Financial accounting and the recording of past events - Management accounting as a means of planning and decision making Assessment structure: